 A freshwater biodiversity hotspot under pressure – assessing threats and identifying conservation needs for ancient Lake Ohrid (Kostoski et al, Biogeosciences) is probably the most complete overview of current threats to the inland water, analyzing everything from climate change to the disturbance of spawning grounds by speed-boats.
 Recommendations such as in-lake protected areas are also put forward.

 Diversity and dynamics of the fungal community in Lake Ohrid (Comic et al, Aquatic Biology) represents the first local study of aquatic fungi, listing 36 species of that were recovered from 5 fieldwork sites.
 It is the first hydromycological study for Lake Ohrid.

 The last glacial-interglacial cycle in Lake Ohrid (Macedonia/Albania): Testing diatom response to climate (Reed et al, Biogeosciences) underlines the importance of Lake Ohrid for understanding environmental and evolutionary responses to climate change.

 Biodiversity of ichythyofauna from Lake Prespa, Lake Ohrid and Lake Skadar (Talevski et al, Biotechnology and Biotechnological Equipment) provides the complete breakdown of native, alien, endemic, and shared fish species for the three inter-connected lakes of the Drim Basin.

-How will climate change affect Lake Ohrid?
-According to Matzinger et al in Limnology and Oceanography, warming global temperatures will worsen the effects of nutrients entering Lake Ohrid, resulting in extreme oxygen depletion.
+Eutrophication of ancient Lake Ohrid: global warming amplifies detrimental effects of increased nutrients (Matzinger et al, 2007, Limnology and Oceanography) predicts that warming global temperatures will significantly worsen the effects of nutrients entering Lake Ohrid, resulting in extreme oxygen depletion.
 The answer is to reduce phosphorous inputs by about 50%.
-Protected wetlands and a renewed wastewater system would surely have to be included in the plan.
+Studenchishte, we need you.